A little bit about me

 It’s just bizarre.

 Strength Nutrition is different.
-We separate the fact from fiction and aim to educate individuals about real nutrition to get real results.
+My aim is to separate the fact from fiction and aim to educate individuals about real training and nutrition to get real results.

-At Strength Nutrition, we practise what we preach.
-We offer in-depth online coaching, mentorship and support to help our clients achieve their goals.
-We believe a balanced, well-structured diet teamed with strength training and conditioning is optimal in producing improvements in body composition and long-term health benefits.
+My name is Rachael Fisher, and I’m the founder of Strength Nutrition.
+I practice what I preach, and offer in-depth personal training, nutrition consultations and coaching, mentorship and support to help my clients achieve their goals.
+I believe that a balanced, well-structured diet teamed with strength training and conditioning is optimal in producing improvements in body composition and long-term health benefits.

 If you’re looking for a quick-fix, stop reading now because you’re in the wrong place.

-We will take the ambiguity and guesswork out of the equation, and will provide you with support, guidance and education to get the results you’re after.
-Our dietary recommendations are based on scientific data, adopting a flexible dieting approach.
+I will take the ambiguity and guesswork out of the equation, and will provide you with support, guidance and education to get the results you’re after.
+My training methods and dietary recommendations are based on scientific data, adopting an approach that is flexible and sustainable.
 No cookie-cutter programs.
 No shortcuts.
-We customise our services for each individual by calculating their specific caloric and macronutrient needs, allowing self-regulation and more importantly – freedom of choice.
-From there, we tweak our client’s nutrition targets and conditioning recommendations based on weekly check-in stats and current body composition goal.
+I customise every single training program based on my client’s needs and goals, and make any adjustments when required.
+The same goes with my nutrition consultations – I calculate my client’s specific caloric and macronutrient needs, allowing self-regulation and more importantly – freedom of choice.
+From there, I make changes to the nutrition targets and conditioning recommendations when necessary, based on weekly check-in stats and current body composition goal.

-Whether you want to drop some body fat, add some muscle mass or anything in between – we can help, and will be there every step of the way.
-Ultimately, we want our clients to be 100% independent and educated in the nutrition department.
-We’re here to teach you how to have a strong relationship with food, whilst maintaining a healthy lifestyle.
+Whether you want to get stronger, drop some body fat, add some muscle mass or anything in between – I can help, and will be there every step of the way.
+Ultimately, I want my clients to become more educated when it comes to training and nutrition.
+I’m here to teach you how to have a strong relationship with food and be more informed about strength training, whilst maintaining a healthy lifestyle.

 Who’s behind Strength Nutrition?